Find the area of a sector of a circle having radius r and central... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find the area of a sector of a circle having radius r and central angle θ.
 Express answers to the nearest tenth.
-See Example 5. r = 12.7 cm, θ = 81°
+See Example 5. r = 40.0 mi, θ = 135°

 Verified Solution